Khajuraho Group of Monuments: Location

-The Khajuraho monuments are located in the Indian state of Madhya Pradesh, in Chatarpur district, about 620 km southeast of New Delhi.
+The Khajuraho monuments are located in the Indian state of Madhya Pradesh, in Chhatarpur district, about 620 km southeast of New Delhi.
 The temples are located near a small town also known as Khajuraho, with a population of about 24,481 people (2011 Census).

 Khajuraho is served by Civil Aerodrome Khajuraho (IATA Code: HJR), with services to Delhi, Agra, Varanasi and Mumbai.
 The site is also linked by the Indian Railways service, with the railway station located approximately six kilometres from the entrance to the monuments.

 The monuments are about ten kilometres off the east-west National Highway 75, and about 50 kilometres from the city of Chhatarpur, which is connected to the state capital Bhopal by the SW-NE running National Highway 86.

 The 10th-century Bhand Deva Temple in Rajasthan was built in the style of the Khajuraho monuments and is often referred to as 'Little Khajuraho'.